Top 3 Olympic National Park Backpacking Trips

 Elevation Change: -1675 Feet Lost

-Today can be a long day, but mostly downhill.
+Today can be a long day, but it is mostly downhill.
 Take your time, enjoy the views, and slowly make your way back down to the Hoh Rainforest and again explore its mossy wonders.

 Hiking Distance: 5 Miles